melanchall/drywetmidi/Docs/articles/devices/Virtual-device.md

 # Virtual device

 > [!IMPORTANT]
 > Virtual devices API is a platform-specific one so please refer to the [Supported OS](xref:a_develop_supported_os) article to learn more.
 For Windows you can use products like [virtualMIDI SDK](https://www.tobias-erichsen.de/software/virtualmidi/virtualmidi-sdk.html) or similar to work with virtual MIDI ports programmatically.
-Be careful with license of these products.
+Be careful with the license of these products.

 With DryWetMIDI you can programmatically create virtual MIDI devices with the specified name using [VirtualDevice.Create](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice.Create(System.String)) method.
-In fact virtual device is an [input](xref:a_dev_input) and an [output](xref:a_dev_output) devices paired together in a way that any MIDI event sent to the output device will be immediately transferred back from the virtual device and can be received by an application from its input subdevice.
+In fact, virtual device is an [input](xref:a_dev_input) and an [output](xref:a_dev_output) devices paired together in a way that any MIDI event sent to the output device will be immediately transferred back from the virtual device and can be received by an application from its input subdevice.

-Thus we have [loopback](https://en.wikipedia.org/wiki/Loopback) device here.
-Loopback device is useful, for example, as intermediate layer between an application and some software synthesizer.
+Thus we have a [loopback](https://en.wikipedia.org/wiki/Loopback) device here.
+Loopback device is useful, for example, as an intermediate layer between an application and some software synthesizer.
 In this case:

 1. you create virtual device, for example, named as _MyDevice_;
 2. in the application you set _MyDevice_ as an output MIDI port, so the application will send MIDI data to the output subdevice of the virtual device;
-3. in software synthesizer you set _MyDevice_ as an input MIDI port.
+3. in the software synthesizer you set _MyDevice_ as an input MIDI port.

-So when you create virtual device an input device and an output one are created with the same name as the one specified on virtual device creation.
+So when you create a virtual device an input device and an output one are created with the same name as the one specified on virtual device creation.
 Subdevices of a virtual device are available via [InputDevice](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice.InputDevice) and [OutputDevice](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice.OutputDevice) properties of the [VirtualDevice](xref:Melanchall.DryWetMidi.Multimedia.VirtualDevice) class.
 Of course you can use those device separately as regular input and output devices:

 ```csharp
 using System;